puppetlabs-toy-chest/puppet-quest-guide/quests/facts.md

 ## Review

-In this quest, we introduced the `facter` tool, and provided an overview of how this tool can be used to access a structured set of system data.
+In this quest, we introduced the `facter` tool and provided an overview of how this tool can be used to access a structured set of system data.

 We then showed you how to access facts from within a Puppet manifest and assign the values of these facts to variables.
-Using data from facter, you created a template to manage a MOTD (Message of the Day) file.
+Using data from Facter, you created a template to manage a MOTD file.

-In the next quest, we'll show you how you can further add flexibility to your Puppet code with **conditional statements**.
+In the next quest, we'll show you how you can add further flexibility to your Puppet code with **conditional statements**.
 We'll give you an example of how these facts can be used in conjunction with these conditional statements to create intelligent defaults based on system information.